The Mother (2023 film): Production

 In February 2021, it was announced Jennifer Lopez had joined the cast of the film, with Niki Caro directing, from a screenplay by Misha Green and Andrea Berloff, with Netflix set to distribute.

 In September 2021, it was announced Joseph Fiennes, Omari Hardwick, Gael García Bernal, Paul Raci and Lucy Paez had joined the cast of the film.
 In October 2021, Jesse Garcia and Yvonne Senat Jones joined the cast of the film.

 Principal photography began in Vancouver on October 4, 2021.
-On January 11, 2022, filming was suspended due to the COVID variant outbreak.
+On January 11, 2022, filming was suspended due to the Omicron variant of COVID-19 during the pandemic.

-In March 2022, filming took place on the Spanish island of Gran Canaria, using the old town of Las Palmas de Gran Canaria as a city in Cuba.
+In March 2022, filming took place on the Spanish island of Gran Canaria, using the old town of Las Palmas as a city in Cuba.
 The Gabinete Literario, located there, was used as a casino.
 The south of the island was also chosen to film a party in a villa.

+Release

+The Mother was released by Netflix on May 12, 2023.

+According to Samba TV, the film was watched by 2.8 million United States households over its debut weekend.
+By Samba's data, the film over-indexed by 33% among Black households and 25% among Hispanic households.
+Between its release and June 2023 the film totaled 249.9 million hours watched (equal to 127.07 million views), the most of any Netflix original during that span.

+Reception

+Review aggregator website Rotten Tomatoes reports that 43% of 114 critics' reviews were positive, with an average rating of 5.1/10.
+The critics' consensus reads, "The Mother is a welcome opportunity to see Jennifer Lopez in action hero mode — albeit one that's frustratingly content to coast on genre clichés."
+On Metacritic, which uses a weighted average, the film has a score of 45 out of 100, based on 26 critics, indicating "mixed or average reviews".
+The Guardian gave the film a score of one out of five, calling it an "abjectly formulaic and inert Netflix thriller".
+As of January 2024, The Mother is among the top ten most-watched movies in Netflix’s history.